COVID-19 NOTICE | SUMMER GATHERINGS

 their sins.
 This is the Gospel that Hope Student Ministry believes and teaches.

 The church and the family are the two foundational institutions which God Himself established.
 The parents of children are the ones who are primarily responsible for training and discipling their children.
 Age targeted teaching is a luxury, not an essential.
 Here at Hope Church, we are blessed with that luxury while recognizing the essential role of the family.
 While the church may disciple and train children when parents are unable or unwilling to fulfill their duties, the church’s goal should be that believing parents and guardians are trained to disciple their children.
 Therefore, Hope Student Ministry seeks to be a helper to parents in their God-given duty of discipling their children.

 Taylor Callen is the Student Ministry Director at Hope Church.
 He grew up in Lafayette, Louisiana and became a Christian in 2007.
 After receiving his call to ministry, Taylor completed his Bachelor of Science in Biblical Studies at Southwestern Baptist Theological Seminary in Fort Worth, Texas.
+Formerly, he worked as the Bible teacher for Grandview Christian School in Grandview, Missouri.
 Taylor is currently working on his Master of Divinity from Midwestern Baptist Theological Seminary.
-Taylor and his wife Caiti are expecting their first child.
+He has been married to his wife Caiti since 2019 and they have one daughter together.